chocolacula/easy_reflection_cpp/readme/installation.md

 ## Windows

-Unfortunately it's not as easy as on Unix like systems, but I did most of work for you.
+Unfortunately it's not as easy as on POSIX systems, but I did most of work for you.

+On Windows you can avoid building the generator - just use latest binary release.
+There is nowhere to take precompiled **Clang** libraries, even distributed with [MSYS2](https://packages.msys2.org/package/mingw-w64-clang-x86_64-clang?repo=clang64) are not suitable.
+So, if you wanna build generator, you should build the libraries first.

-You need to install and add to `PATH` variable:
+You have to install and add to `PATH` variable:

 - Git
 - Python
 - MSVC compiler
   - C++ ATL
   - Windows SDK
-- Cmake
+- CMake
 - Ninja

 Clone llvm-project from [GitHub](https://github.com/llvm/llvm-project) and create build directory as usual.